Compass Business Park: An Industrial Warehousing & Distribution Development

 The plan commission hearing in Joliet for the new petition for 1,300 acres to be annexed was set for February 20, 2020; however, they wanted more time.
 The hearing was then postponed for the city to get more information; though what new information was gained is unknown, the meeting was rescheduled.
 On Monday, February 24, 2020, the Joliet Planning Commission unanimously passed the NorthPoint proposal 8-0.

 The hearing before the Joliet City Council was originally planned for March 17th, 2020.
 Due to the COVID-19 (coronavirus) situation: As per the City of Joliet press conference held on March 16th, 2020 at 2 PM, public hearings (including NorthPoint) would remain on the agenda.
 At the March 17th meeting, the NorthPoint hearing was continued to the Joliet City Council meeting on April 7th at 6:30 PM.
-However, due to the continuing COVID-19 situation, on March 27th, 2020, the hearing was again postponed to a later date TBA.
+However, on April 7th at 6:30 PM the meeting was scheduled for Monday, April 13th at 5:30 PM as a “virtual” or online meeting without the public’s actual presence being allowed at City Hall.

 We hope you will join us in saying No to NorthPoint.
 We’ve come too far to quit now.